Amending the Lonely Runner Spectrum Conjecture: Large common factors

 for some integer $k$.
-Since $v_1 = g$, it is co-prime to $v_3 = b + 4$, thus Lemma \ref{lem2} applies (Note that because there are no shifts in this scenario, the case $v_1 \equiv \pm v_2 \bmod {v_3}$ doesn't actually matter as they would always share these same positions, so we can simply ignore one of the players), implying that there must exist integer $k$ such that $\min\left(\Norm{\frac{k}{v_3}v_1},\Norm{\frac{k}{v_3}v_2}\right) \geq \frac{1}{4}$.
+Since $v_1 = 4$, it is co-prime to $v_3 = b + 4$, thus Lemma \ref{lem2} applies (Note that because there are no shifts in this scenario, the case $v_1 \equiv \pm v_2 \bmod {v_3}$ doesn't actually matter as they would always share these same positions, so we can simply ignore one of the players), implying there exists some integer $k$ such that $\min\left(\Norm{\frac{k}{v_3}v_1},\Norm{\frac{k}{v_3}v_2}\right) \geq \frac{1}{4}$.
 We define this time as $t = \frac{k}{v_3}$.
-The intuition behind this construction is that runner $3$ stays at the origin regardless of $t$, thus when we do the pre-jump technique of $t' = t + \frac{h}{4}$, there are three valid $h$ values: $1,2,3$.
+The intuition behind this construction is that runner $3$ stays at the origin regardless of $t$, thus when we do the pre-jump of $t' = t + \frac{h}{4}$, there are three valid $h$ values for runner $3$: $1,2,3$.
 Since the positions are evenly spread out, there must be at least $4 / 2 = 2$ valid $h$ values for runner $4$.
-Because $2 + 3 = 5 > 4$, by the Pigeonhole principle, at least one of the $h$ values is valid for both runners and, due to the definition of $t$ and the pre-jump technique, also valid for the first two runners.
+Because $2 + 3 = 5 > 4$, by the Pigeonhole Principle, at least one of the $h$ values is valid for both runners $3$ and $4$, and, due to the definition of $t$ and the pre-jump, also valid for the first two runners.
 Hence, we conclude that for $v_3 \geq 6$, the loneliness value is at least $\frac{1}{4}$.
-The only case not covered is when $v_3 < 6$, which is only possible for the following quadruple of speeds
+The only case not covered is when $v_3 < 6$, which is only possible for the following speeds